XinyuKang22/kata-separation-of-concerns/README.md

 # Purpose

-This kata walks the student through applying the principle of "Separation of Concerns" (along with other software engineering principles) to the creation of a simple NodeJS service.
+This kata walks the student through applying the principle of "Separation of Concerns" (along with other software engineering principles) to refactor a simple NodeJS service.

 The student starts with a running - but extremely bad - implementation and refactors it, checking that the service continues to work along the way.

+At the end of the kata, the student can:
+1. Analyse the concerns that are at play in a system.
+2. Apply critical thinking to decide which components should own those concerns.
+3. Have experience refactoring a system to align with Agile Digital standards.

 # Pre-requisities